West Chicago Public Library: West Chicago Public Library District Foundation

 As a separate 501(c)(3) nonprofit organization made up of West Chicago resident volunteers, the West Chicago Library District Foundation raises funds to support the West Chicago Public Library.
 The foundation has provided the library with many updates such as renovating the program room and purchasing new chairs, a book scanner, gaming computers, a computer lab.
-With funding from the Foundation, the library installed public wifi in tandem with the completion of the library's renovation and the West Chicago Community High School's implementation of student Chromebooks.
+With funding from the Foundation, the library installed public WiFi in tandem with the completion of the library's renovation and the West Chicago Community High School's implementation of student Chromebooks.

 Partnerships

-Located right across the street from the library, the West Chicago City Museum frequently partners with the library for special events, programs, and book clubs such as the Historiography book club, a free monthly book discussion.
+Located around the corner from the library, the West Chicago City Museum frequently partners with the library for special events, programs, and book clubs such as the Historiography book club, a free monthly book discussion.